Tottie Goldsmith: Television

-In the 1990s Goldsmith hosted Sex/Life, a Network Ten program about sexual health, and starred in the drama series Fire.
+During 1996, Goldsmith starred as Marilyn "Tex" Perez in the second season of drama series Fire.
+She also hosted Sex/Life, a Network Ten program about sexual health, and appeared in Twisted Tales and soap spoof Shark Bay.
 She was also a panellist on such programs as Beauty and the Beast and All-Star Squares.

 Goldsmith made various guest appearances on Australian TV shows in the 2000s, including The Secret Life of Us, Bert's Family Feud, Big Questions, Surprise Surprise Gotcha, Pizza and Celebrity Singing Bee, and had a three episode run on Blue Heelers.
+Goldsmith appeared in a 2001 episode of Stingers, followed by another appearance in 2004.

-In 2009, Goldsmith appeared on Neighbours for three months as Cassandra Freedman.
+In 2009, Goldsmith appeared in the television soap opera Neighbours for three months as Cassandra Freedman.
 She acted in two episodes of the Australian television show Swift and Shift Couriers.
 She appeared in the 2010 Australian film, Ricky!
 The Movie, as the ex-girlfriend of Ricky T, and as a gangster's girlfriend in the 2011 television film Underbelly Files: Infiltration.
 She also had a supporting role in the 2012 Jack Irish telefilm Bad Debts.

 In 2022, Goldsmith appeared on the 8th season of the Australian version of I'm a Celebrity...Get Me Out of Here!

 Music

 From 1986 Goldsmith was one of four female lead vocalists of the Australian band the Chantoozies.
 They released four singles: "Witch Queen", "He's Gonna Step On You Again", "Wanna Be Up", "Kiss and Tell", and an album, Chantoozies.
 Goldsmith left the Chantoozies to pursue a solo singing career before the band released their second album, Gild the Lily in 1991.
 She later rejoined when the group temporarily reformed in 2006 for the Countdown Spectacular concert series, and more permanently in 2012.
 She again left the band in 2020.

 With Chantoozies member Eve von Bibra, Goldsmith also performed in the duo the Toozies.
 The Toozies performed the opening act at the 2010 Antenna Awards.

 On 8 January 2023, Goldsmith returned to music after a 3-year break, performing in St. Kilda with the "3XY Allstars".
+30 July that year would also see her invite former Chantoozies bandmate Ally Fowler to the stage to cover her aunt Olivia Newton-John's "You're the One That I Want", her first performance with a Chantoozie since leaving the band.
+She would also return to the Chantoozies at a concert at the Sandstone Point Hotel on the Sunshine Coast on 26 July, filling in for Fowler.